 Before preparing your manuscript, please review the information provided on EACH of the SIX tabs below—Author Instructions, General Guidelines, Manuscript Preparation, Submit a Manuscript, Quality Guidelines, and URiFM Author Mentorship Program.

-Peer-reviewed Reports in Medical Education Research (PRiMER) publishes research briefs of original research relevant to education in family medicine and closely related areas (primary care, preventive medicine, public health, etc.).
+Peer-reviewed Reports in Medical Education Research (PRiMER) publishes research briefs of original research relevant to education in family medicine and closely related areas (primary care, preventive medicine, public health, etc).
 As a companion to other STFM-sponsored journals, PRiMER is focused on medical education and health workforce policy.
 The journal does not publish clinical reviews, clinical research, or other articles that are not related to primary care education or workforce development.
-However, the journal will consider non-educational research, including clinical research, if the research has a family medicine focus and the first author is a medical student or family medicine resident.
-In addition to original research, PRiMER will also publish editorially – reviewed letters to the editor, as well as invited short reviews, commentaries, and editorials.
+However, the journal will consider noneducational research, including clinical research, if the first author is a medical student, family medicine resident or other learner (fellows, residents in other disciplines, students in public health, or other graduate students studying or working on health-related topics), and the research is relevant to the world of primary care or family medicine.
+In addition to original research, PRiMER will also publish editorially reviewed letters to the editor, as well as invited short reviews, commentaries, and editorials.
 Case reports will not be accepted.

-- Provide an outlet for the scholarly exchange of new knowledge and educational innovations that would otherwise not be disseminated after a conference presentation.
+- Provide an outlet for the scholarly exchange of new knowledge and educational innovations.

 - Facilitate scholarly productivity and writing skills development of early-stage scholars, including researchers, residents, students, and clinical faculty focused on teaching and educational practice.